Degeneracy loci of twisted differential forms and linear line complexes: Introduction

 As pointed out later, an explicit construction of the preimages of a given degeneracy locus is possible.
 For the special case $n=4$, this amounts to the following: it is possible to construct the unique pencil of linear line complexes having two given skew lines as set of centers.

-These results aim for completing the general picture, i.e.~for arbitrary values of $m$.
-The description of the behavior of the map $\rho$ for $m>3$ has already been given in \cite{TanturriDegeneracy}.
-The above theorem, together with the previous contributions, shows that the unique pairs $(m,n)$ with $2 \leq m < n-1$ for which $\rho$ is not generically injective are $(2,n)$ with $n\geq 5$ and $(3,6)$, while the unique pairs for which $\rho$ is not dominant are $(3,n)$ with $n\geq 7$.
+These results complete the general picture, describing the behavior of the map $\rho$ for arbitrary values of $m$.
+For $m>3$, such description had already been given in \cite{TanturriDegeneracy}; the above theorem, together with the previous contributions, shows that the unique pairs $(m,n)$ with $2 \leq m < n-1$ for which $\rho$ is not generically injective are $(2,n)$ with $n\geq 5$ and $(3,6)$, while the unique pairs for which $\rho$ is not dominant are $(3,n)$ with $n\geq 7$.

+We remark that the results contained in this paper hold over non-necessarily algebraically closed fields of arbitrary characteristic.